LitCommerce

 • Metrics: TikTok provides metrics like views, likes, and comments to help businesses analyze engagement and return on ad spend.

-Instagram enables businesses to create and promote various types of branded content through Reels and Instagram insights.
+Instagram, however, provides a more established and structured eCommerce ecosystem.
+It enables businesses to create and promote various types of branded content through Reels and Instagram insights.

 • Reels: Similar to TikTok, reels allow businesses to create short-form entertaining videos to engage customers.
 As mentioned on Instagram, different parts of Instagram, like Feed, Explore, and Reels, each have their own algorithms.